-First, try the steps in the how to fix it section.
+First, try the steps in the how to fix section.
 If the error persists after those steps, it is most likely a hardware problem.
 Check the device manual or contact the hardware manufacturer.

 Code 44 – An application or service has shut down this hardware device.
 (Code 44)

 This is a temporary error status.
 Once the system is rebooted, the device should be working as before.
 If a reboot does not help, power down the PC before restarting.
 If the problem persists, you need to identify the service or application responsible for shutting down the device.
 The Windows Event Viewer can be helpful for this.

 Code 45 – Currently, this hardware device is not connected to the computer.
 To fix this problem, reconnect this hardware device to the computer.
 (Code 45)